 Bi-weekly Progress Reports

-SchoolTutoring Academy’s tutoring programs for Lyons students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Lyons, Illinois students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Both school districts follow the Illinois Common Core Curriculum, which is an internationally refereed curriculum intended to provide Lyons’ students with a competitive, rigorous education.
 The learning objectives follow a scope and sequence by which student learning increases in complexity based on what they have already learned.
 Interventions are available for students who fall behind.
 The curriculum provides clear expectations for what is expected of students so that they will be globally competitive.

 Educating Our Parents: Understanding the Lyons District Curriculum